jayasurya17/police-stop-outcome/final_report.md

 We used K Nearest Neighbors to understand how clustered our data is.
 We wanted to know if events occur randomly or if just a few parameters determine the outcome. `euclidean` distance was measured in all the cases

-1) The first approach is to apply `KNN` on the entire dataset by selecting n number of neighbours.
-Implementaion of this is written in `knn_accuracy_on_entire_dataset` method which can be found in `knn_analysis.py`
+1) The first approach is to apply `KNN` on the entire dataset by selecting n number of neighbors.
+Implementation of this is written in `knn_accuracy_on_entire_dataset` method which can be found in `knn_analysis.py`
 2) The second approach is to find accuracy by using `cross_val_score` with 5 folds on KNN.
-Implementaion of this is written in `knn_apply_cross_val_score` method which can be found in `knn_analysis.py`
+Implementation of this is written in `knn_apply_cross_val_score` method which can be found in `knn_analysis.py`

-   These two approaches will show how clusted the data is and also give an insight into if the model is overfitting the data
+   These two approaches will show how clustered the data is and also give an insight into if the model is overfitting the data

 3) The third approach is to reduce the dataset into n number of features using `PCA` and then apply `KNN` on the dataset.
-Implementaion of this is written in `apply_pca_and_compare` methos which can be found in `knn_analysis.py`
+Implementation of this is written in `apply_pca_and_compare` method which can be found in `knn_analysis.py`

     This approach tells us how many features will be sufficient to predict the outcome

 4) Finally, drop one column at a time and find the importance of each column in the dataset.
-Implementaion of this is written in `knn_remove_columns_and_find_accuracy` methos which can be found in `knn_analysis.py`
+Implementation of this is written in `knn_remove_columns_and_find_accuracy` method which can be found in `knn_analysis.py`

    This approach will additionally prove the results from the first two approaches

 ![KNN neighbous analysis](analysis_visualization/KNN.png)

-- On looking at the above graph we notice that as the number of neighbours increase, accuracy decreases.
+- On looking at the above graph we notice that as the number of neighbors increases, accuracy decreases.
 This shows that data is not clustered in just a few places.
 It is evenly distributed.
 - Accuracy of KNN with and without `cross_val_score` is almost the same.
 It starts at the same accuracy and slowly moves further away but the difference is more or less the same always.
-This indicates that the model is not overfitted or underfitted.
-Also, as expected the accuracy decreases by considering higher number of neighbours for analysis.
+This indicates that the model is not overfitted or under fitted.
+Also, as expected the accuracy decreases by considering a higher number of neighbors for analysis.
-- Following are the results of the accuracy with which KNN was able to classify each of the class in outcome .
-Implementaion of this is written in `knn_find_accuracy_of_each_class` methos which can be found in `knn_analysis.py`
+- Following are the results of the accuracy with which KNN was able to classify each of the class in the outcome.
+Implementation of this is written in `knn_find_accuracy_of_each_class` method which can be found in `knn_analysis.py`

   | stop_outcome     | accuracy with 5 neighbors | accuracy with 15 neighbors | accuracy with 25 neighbors |
   | ---------------- | ------------------------- | -------------------------- | -------------------------- |